eProsima/DDS-Router/docs/rst/user_manual/user_manual_glossary.rst

         Identifies uniquely a DDS Participant.

     Initial Peers
-        It is a Fast DDS Discovery Protocol that allows to send the discovery information directly to the participants configured.
+        It is a Fast DDS Discovery Protocol that allows the router to send the discovery information directly to the Participants configured.
         This is highly recommended for static networks where multicast is not available (e.g. WAN).

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html#initial-peers>`__